nivetha-nagaratnam/Hangman-Project-One/README.md

 ## **Overview & Getting Started**

 Gingy's Christmas Journey is a hangaman game that can be played by kids or adults.
 Gingy is a gingerbread man whose life is in danger and it's in your hands to save him and recconect him with Santa.
-The instructons are simple.
+The instructions are simple.
 Choose a fairytale theme and try to guess the word.
 If guessed correctly, Gingy survives.
 If not, sorry Gingy...
 You will be given one hint, so use it wisely.
 Good luck, click here to start the journey https://nivetha-nagaratnam.github.io/Hangman-Project-One/.

 ## **Screenshots**

 <img src="Screenshots/Screen Shot 2020-10-12 at 4.22.13 PM.png" alt="Game Home Page" width="800" height="500"/>

-When clicking game link this is the first page that will show up.
+When clicking the game link, this is the first page that will show up.
 Click the candy cane to enter the game.

 <img src="Screenshots/Screen Shot 2020-10-12 at 4.23.05 PM.png" alt="Game Page While Playing Game" width="800" height="500"/>